archlinux/alpm/alpm-buildinfo/resources/specification/BUILDINFOv2.5.md

 For further information refer to **Arch Linux's reproducible builds effort**[1].

 The **BUILDINFO** format exists in multiple versions.
-The information in this document is for version 2, which is the current version.
+The information in this document is for version 2, which is the current version and has been introduced with the release of pacman 6.0.0 on 2021-05-20.

 ## Changes since the last version